cdapio/cdap/docs/developer-guide/source/advanced.rst

 You add handlers to your Service by calling the ``addHandler`` method in the Service's ``configure`` method.

-To use a Dataset within a handler, specify the Dataset by calling the ``useDataset`` method in the Service's ``configure`` method and add the ``@UseDataSet`` annotation to the handler to obtain an instance of the Dataset.
+To use a Dataset within a handler, specify the Dataset by calling the ``useDataset`` method in the Service's ``configure`` method and add the ``@UseDataSet`` annotation to obtain an instance of the Dataset.
-By default, operations on a Dataset are non-transactional.
-To use Datasets transactionally, annotate the handler method with ``@Transactional``.
-Each request to that method is then committed as a single transaction.
+Each request to a method is committed as a single transaction.

 ::